-The soon-to-be 39 year-old year-old announced plans to go from ‘Defender to Contender’ in a shock move a few weeks back and has been largely met with scepticism and disappointment by the boxing fraternity.
+The soon-to-be 39-year-old announced plans to go from ‘Defender to Contender’ in a shock move a few weeks back and has been largely met with skepticism and disappointment by the boxing fraternity.

-Ferdinand initially stated his desire to claim a recognised title during his switch of sports but quickly backtracked when eyebrows were raised by some current and former fighters.
+Ferdinand initially stated his desire to claim a recognized title during his sports switch but quickly backtracked when some current and former fighters raised eyebrows.

 Currently boasting what looks a somewhat awkward style, Ferdinand is still yet to go through the British Boxing Board of Control’s process as Flintoff did for his solitary clash televised on BoxNation for a Sky One TV special.